Josh Barro has a very interesting piece applying the Coase theorem to the problem of reclining airline seats. Click here to read the article.

 2) As imports increase, explain how consumer surplus and producer surplus change.

 3) As imports increase, are producers or consumers more likely to claim trade is unfair?
 Why?

-4) If a tariff on imported steel is imposed, who are the winners and who are the losers?
+4) If a tariff on imported steel is imposed, who are the winners and who are the losers in the domestic economy?
 Explain.

 The figure below shows average GDP growth over the previous four years, adjusted for inflation.

 The second figure shows average consumer-price inflation over the previous four years.